rangsimanketkaew/Auto-NWChem/README.md

 ```
 ./1_compile.sh
 ```
 The process will take you about 30 minutes.
-If no any error message occurs, run script 2_path.sh.
+If no any error message occurs, run script 2_path.sh to generate the nwchem library.
-  * **(5)**  Go to to your home directory.
-Create a **.nwchemrc** file using command.
+  * **(5)**  Change directory to your *$HOME* and create a **.nwchemrc** file using command.
 ```
-touch /home/$USER/.nwchemrc
+cd $HOME && touch $HOME/.nwchemrc
 ```
 Then append the following command into .nwchemrc file.
 ```
   nwchem_basis_library /usr/local/nwchem/data/libraries/
   nwchem_nwpw_library /usr/local/nwchem/data/libraryps/